 - Media movement breaks – If your family enjoys watching a television series together, do jumping jacks or marching in place during the commercials.
 Any activities that get children moving are better than sitting on the couch for a long time.
 In the age of technology, parents must be creative in order to develop positive screen time habits.
 The key thing is to create an environment where children feel safe and where they are encouraged to expand their views and range of physical activity.

-- Get out side – check out your local parks, playground, outdoor recreation areas.
+- Get outside – check out your local parks, playground, outdoor recreation areas.
 Getting outdoor gives kids an opportunity for physical activities of varying intensity – from moderate, such as taking a walk, to very intense such as running and jumping.
 With the right clothing, outside play is almost always an option.

 The key thing is to create an environment where children feel safe and where they are encouraged to expand their physical activity.